CollectiveFocus/CFM_Frontend/docs/CONTRIBUTING.md

 ## Configure development environment

-Running the CFM webapp requires [Node](https://nodejs.org/en/download/).
-The CFM webapp should be [setup by following the instructions in the readme](./README.md#system-setup).
+Running the Fridge Finder webapp requires [Node](https://nodejs.org/en/download/).
+The Fridge Finder webapp should be [setup by following the instructions in the readme](./README.md#system-setup).

 ## Select a task